 Aside from improving the bioavailability of certain essential minerals, sprouts are also high in phytochemicals which are important in fighting free radicals.
 See my previous post What Are Antioxidants Good For for more information on phytochemicals and their importance.

 Sprouting foods is a great way of boosting phytochemicals and this can be seen in broccoli sprouts and fenugreek seeds which are particularly high in beneficial phytochemicals.
 Sprouting wheat also greatly increases its content of the antioxidants vitamin E, along with vitamin C and beta-carotene.

 Why Is Sprouted Bread More Healthy?

 Sprouted bread anyone?
-For those of you that don’t tolerate conventional breads, a literature review on the sprouted grains found that the digestibility of proteins and starch are improved due to their partial hydrolysis during sprouting.
-Sprouting of quality flour also increases our bodies ability to access the minerals in the grain including zinc, by breaking down the phytates.
+For those of you that don’t tolerate conventional bread, a literature review on the sprouted grains found that the digestibility of proteins and starch are improved due to their partial hydrolysis during sprouting.
+Sprouting of quality flour also increases our body’s ability to access the minerals in the grain including zinc, by breaking down the phytates.

 Sprouting, Food Sustainability and Food Security